pemesteves/AdventOfCode2018/README.md

 ## Some exercises solved in C++

-You can check the statements in https://adventofcode.com/
+You can check the challenges in https://adventofcode.com/